mudont/switching_to_nixos/README.md

 1. Started with Ubuntu system on Contabo.net

+1. from mac `ssh-copy-id -i id_rsa.pub root@nix.awani.org`
+2. Try `ssh root@nix.awani.org`
-1. [nix-os-infect](https://github.com/elitak/nixos-infect) This script is handy.
+3. [nix-os-infect](https://github.com/elitak/nixos-infect) This script is handy.
 I ran this to convert to NixOS.
 A few hiccups:
     - Ignored a Warning about not supporting multiuser Nix setup or something like that
     - Didn't like "." in hostname.
-So changed hostname and re-ran
+So changed hostname with `hostnamectl set-hostname nix` and re-ran
     - couldn't rename /boot to /boot.bak (resource busy error).
 I edited the script to skip this

 1. Looks like partitioning disks and creating filesystems is done the traditional way.
 No reproducible, functional NixOS magic here.
 I didn't change the partitions.
 Kept what nixos-infect left me, which seems to be the partitioning that was in effect under Ubuntu.